-Forward-looking information in this AIF may include future financial position, consolidated and business segment outlooks, business strategy and objectives, development plans and programs, business expansion and cost structure and other improvement projects, expected product margins and sales volumes, market conditions in Canada and the U.S., expected seasonality of demand, future economic conditions, expected governmental regulatory regimes and legislation and their expected impact on regulatory and compliance costs, expectations for the outcome of existing and potential legal and contractual claims, our ability to obtain financing on acceptable terms, expected life of facilities and statements regarding net working capital and capital expenditure requirements of Superior.
+Forward-looking information in this AIF may include future financial position, consolidated and business segment outlooks, business strategy and objectives, development plans and programs, business expansion and cost structure and other improvement projects, expected product margins and sales volumes, market conditions in Canada and the U.S., expectations with respect to the completion of the acquisition of Certarus, anticipated benefits of the Certarus acquisition, expected seasonality of demand, future economic conditions, expected governmental regulatory regimes and legislation and their expected impact on regulatory and compliance costs, expectations for the outcome of existing and potential legal and contractual claims, our ability to obtain financing on acceptable terms, expected life of facilities and statements regarding net working capital and capital expenditure requirements of Superior.

 Forward-looking information is provided for the purpose of providing information about management's expectations and plans about the future and may not be appropriate for other purposes.
 Forward-looking information herein is based on various assumptions and expectations that Superior believes are reasonable in the circumstances.
 No assurance can be given that these assumptions and expectations will prove to be correct.
-Those assumptions and expectations are based on information currently available to Superior, including information obtained from third party industry analysts and other third party sources, and the historic performance of Superior's businesses.
-Such assumptions include anticipated financial performance, completion of the Kamps Acquisition, anticipated outcome of legal proceedings, current business and economic trends, the amount of future dividends paid by Superior, receipt of future consideration under the Vendor Note related to the sale of the Specialty Chemicals segment, business prospects, availability and utilization of tax basis, regulatory developments, currency, exchange and interest rates, average weather, trading data, future commodity prices, oil and gas industry activity levels, cost estimates and the assumptions set forth below; such assumptions are subject to the risks and uncertainties set forth below.
+Those assumptions and expectations are based on information currently available to Superior, including information obtained from third-party industry analysts and other third-party sources, and the historic performance of Superior's businesses.
+Such assumptions include the timing and receipt of the regulatory approvals (including approval of the acquisition of Certarus under the Competition Act (Canada); and the timely satisfaction of all other conditions to the closing of the acquisition of Certarus, the strength, complementarity and compatibility of the Certarus business with Superior's existing Energy Distribution business, continued growth in CNG, RNG and hydrogen demand, Superior's ability to achieve synergies, Superior's ability to attract and retain key employees in connection with the acquisition of Certarus; anticipated financial performance, anticipated outcome of legal proceedings, current business and economic trends, the amount of future dividends paid by Superior, business prospects, availability and utilization of tax basis, regulatory developments, currency, exchange and interest rates, general economic, geo-political or other disruptions (i.e., the war in Ukraine, the COVID-19 pandemic and other health risks, increasing inflationary pressures and interest rates, etc.) and their impact on the economy, financial markets and source of supply average weather, trading data, future commodity prices, oil and gas industry activity levels, cost estimates and the assumptions set forth below; such assumptions are subject to the risks and uncertainties set forth below.